-In 2015, we identified forced labor and child labor as the human rights issues that may pose the most severe risk to people in our supply chains, based on consultations across our business, review with leading human rights experts and analysis of publicly available risk information.
-Even as we work to advance respect for all rights, we place special emphasis on these salient issues, and we prioritize actions that reach the most vulnerable people.
-A variety of factors may increase a worker's vulnerability to human rights risks, such as temporary or seasonal work status, lack of legal protections, poor enforcement of legal protections, or problematic laws that inhibit respect for rights.
-Migrant workers, women and children are particularly vulnerable to human rights risks.
+As we work to advance respect for all rights, we place special emphasis on these salient issues, and we prioritize actions that reach the most vulnerable people.
+A variety of factors may increase a worker's vulnerability to human rights risks, such as temporary or seasonal work status, lack of legal protections, poor enforcement of legal protections, or problematic laws that inhibit respect for rights, among others.
+Migrant workers, women and children are particularly vulnerable to forced labor and broader human rights risks.
 Appropriate remediation approaches may vary based on the issues present.